kimpro82/MyPractice/R/README.md

 ## [`List` Practice in R (2022.11.22)](#list)

-- It's not the linked list, but the data strurture that consists of key & value!
+- It's not the linked list that we used to know, but the data strurture that consists of key & value!

 #### `List.r`